 The key to engaging your email subscribers successfully is to be authentic.
 This is true whether you’re running a promotion or writing your regular weekly content.

 Your emails should feel conversational, real, and easy to read.
 Instead of focusing on driving revenue with hard sales tactics, try focusing on adding value to your audience.

 For example, let’s say you’re promoting a new product.
 Your first email can introduce your audience to the product.
 The next email could be a Q+A or a case study outlining exactly how your product is helping people just like them.

 Or something I LOVE to do is boot camps.
-This past year, I did a “Best Week Ever” boot camp with my email list, where we sent out a promo code for a free printable every day for a week between Christmas and New Year’s Day (my favorite week of the whole year!).
+A few years ago, I started a “Best Week Ever” boot camp with my email list, where we sent out a promo code for a free printable every day for a week between Christmas and New Year’s Day (my favorite week of the whole year!).
 Each printable was a different challenge of how they could make the most out of those seven days, and each tied back to one of our products.

 We were selling to them, but we were also providing super valuable content, so it was a total win-win.
 Plus, it felt totally authentic — in my book, the week between Christmas and New Year’s Day is totally the best week ever, so I was really excited to write about it and share how thrilled I was.

 The point is, if you want to drive sales, you need to be genuine and authentic.
 Your emails — promotional and otherwise — should build your relationship with your audience and deliver major value.
 When you create so much value that you start getting thank-you notes for your promo emails, you’ll know you’re on the right track.

 4. Add Value All the Time, Not Just When You’re Selling